Complete MGMT-536 MGMT-545

 Explore Human Relations & Organization Development

 Learn how to successfully lead, inspire, and cultivate diverse talent with a degree that combines the value of a human resources education with expertise in organizational strategy.
 Champlain's online master's degree in human relations and organization is interdisciplinary by nature, and prepares students to nimbly address today's top organizational challenges.
-With an emphasis on applied learning, and the ability to specialize your degree through an embedded certificate of your choice, this program will give you a competitive advantage in the business world.
+With an emphasis on applied learning, and the ability to specialize your human relations degree through an embedded certificate of your choice, this program will give you a competitive advantage in the business world.

 Build Your Career Future